jvalamis/agents/roadmap.md

 ---

-## 2. UI ↔ Pipeline Integration
+## 2. Pipeline Integration

-- [ ] Wire up the UI to trigger the GitHub Actions workflow
+- [ ] Set up GitHub issue templates for website modernization requests
-  - [ ] Use the GitHub API to send a repository_dispatch event, create an issue, or trigger the workflow directly
-  - [ ] Show feedback to the user that the pipeline has started
+- [ ] Configure workflow to automatically process new issues
+- [ ] Add status updates and progress tracking in issue comments

 ---

 ## 3. Documentation & Visibility

-- [ ] Update README and docs to reflect the new architecture
+- [ ] Update README and docs to reflect the simplified architecture
-- [ ] Document how to run the UI, trigger the pipeline, and interpret results
+- [ ] Document how to trigger the pipeline and interpret results
+- [ ] Add examples of successful modernizations

 ---

 ## 4. MVP Launch

-- [ ] Run an end-to-end test: input a real website URL and prompt, trigger the pipeline, and deploy the result to GitHub Pages
+- [ ] Run an end-to-end test: create an issue with a real website URL, trigger the pipeline, and deploy the result to GitHub Pages
 - [ ] Review and iterate based on results and feedback

 ---